Piacenza is situated in a strategic location in the Po Valley and this peculiar characteristic has been recognized since its Roman foundation.

 Just behind the church you'll find the entrance of the site, on the left there are the remains of the thermal area, while on the right side there are traces of houses.
 In the lower part, the area of the forum is easily recognizable.

-In Veleia some original pieces and some copies of the remains (i.e. Tabula Alimentaria) are on display at the Antiquarium, where there's also a special itinerary for visually impaired people, to explain the story of this place where Ligure and Roman culture contaminated each other.
+In Veleia some original pieces and some copies of the remains (i.e. Tabula Alimentaria) are on display at the Antiquarium, where there's also a special itinerary for visually impaired people, to explain the story of this place where Ligure and Roman culture came in contact and mixed.